10 Ways to Raise a Confident, Happy Child

 “Many kids with ADHD go through a day, even a week, without a friendly glance or encouraging word.
 Work to guarantee that your child gets doses of ‘Vitamin Connect’ every day. ” Get this and more strategies for raising a confident, happy child from ADD expert Dr. Ned Hallowell.

 I have been diagnosed with attention deficit disorder and dyslexia, and I’ve been learning about these conditions all my life.
 As a child and adult psychiatrist, I’ve been treating them since I was a fellow in child psychiatry, in 1981.
 I’ve been marinating in these topics for a long time.
 So I challenged myself to come up with a “Top 10” list for raising a confident, happy child who has ADHD.
 Here it is.

 10. Never worry alone.
 As a parent, you will worry.
 That’s fine.
-But make your worrying productive, not toxic, by doing it with someone else.
+But make your worrying productive by doing it with someone else.
 Worry with an expert, another parent, your spouse, your child’s teacher, the doctor, or any other person you trust.

 9. Learn as much as you can about ADHD — from books, lectures, publications like this one, support groups, and other reliable sources.
 Beware of the Internet!
 It’s full of wrong “information.”

 8. Believe in the potential greatness of your child — and make sure he or she does, too.
 Adopt a strength-based approach to ADHD.
 For sure, understand the challenges inherent in the condition, but understand that, with proper, ongoing help, your child can become a champion.
 I compare an ADHD brain to a Ferrari engine with bicycle brakes.
 I tell the kids I am a brake specialist.
 Truly, that’s what the treatment of ADHD is all about: strengthening your brakes, so you can use the power of your engine to win races.